 - Vehicle access at the east end of the Panmure bridge will change.

 - Dillimore Avenue and Latham Avenue will be connected.
 Latham Avenue will be converted into a cul de sac at the Pakuranga Road end.
 Access to Pakuranga Road will be via Millen Avenue at a signalised intersection.

 The Notice of Requirement (NoR) is aimed at safeguarding land required for the project and providing a higher degree of certainty regarding the future to landowners, developers and those looking to move

-- AT will continue stakeholder consultation.
+- AT will continue stakeholder and community engagement.

 - A public hearing will be held in front of independent commissioners, where Auckland Transport and all submitters are able to be heard.